vmware/singleton/content/en/docs/overview/singleton-sdk/Angular Client Introduction/_index.md

 #### **Features**

-- Level-2 Dates, Times, Numbers and Currencies formatting support.
-For more details refer to  [i18n Level-2](https://confluence.eng.vmware.com/display/GQ/I18n+Level-2).
+- Internationalization.
+Such as Dates, Times, Numbers and Currencies formatting support.
-- Level-3 support.
-For more details refer to [i18n Level-3](https://confluence.eng.vmware.com/display/GQ/I18n+Level-3).
+- Localization support.

 #### **Version**